acct, acctdisk, acctdusg, accton, acctwtmp, closewtmp, utmp2wtmp - overview of accounting and miscellaneous accounting commands

 Used for login name to user ID conversions.

-Holds all accounting commands listed in section 8 of this manual.
+Holds all accounting commands listed in sub-class 1M of this manual.

 Current process accounting file.